Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

 citations clear, complete, and honest?
 3- What new contributions does the thesis make to the specialized scientific field: scientific significance, value and reliability of those results?
-4- Do the author\'s published works reflect the main results of the thesis?
-The quality of the author\'s articles and the independent reviewer\'s assessment of the quality of the journal that published the doctoral student\'s articles.
-Pay special attention to the topicality of the author\'s articles.
+4- Do the author's published works reflect the main results of the thesis?
+The quality of the author's articles and the independent reviewer's assessment of the quality of the journal that published the doctoral student's articles.
+Pay special attention to the topicality of the author's articles.
 5- Do the thesis summary and thesis summary fully and accurately reflect the content of the thesis?
 6- Requirements requiring the doctoral student to supplement and complete the thesis.
 7- Finally, please ......(academic title/degree of the independent